delphix/lab-guides/README.md

   * RDP Client (Remmina) to connect to Windows Source and Target servers
   * Terminal and PuTTY to connect to Linux Source and Target servers
-  * Firefox Web Browser to connect to your Delphix Engine
   * Chrome Web Browser
   * Notepad for class notes
+  *	Oracle SQL Developer for remote connections to Oracle Databases
   * Lab Guides folder on the Desktop containing any exercises for this course, including this guide.

 **IMPORTANT NOTE:** Do not use the  "Log Out" function on your lab server.
 If